-The coordination model underlying the four approaches is Linda with some extensions.
+The coordination model underlying the analyzed approaches is Linda with some extensions.
 In addition, all proposals take into account the advantage of Semantic Web technologies to improve the matching abilities of retrieval operations.
 However, only Semantic Web Spaces distinguish between operations at data level and semantic level.
 The former group of operations guarantees backward compatibility with classical Linda applications.

-On the other hand, sTuples, CSpaces, and the version of the Triple Space described in [Martin-Recuerda and B. Sapkota, 2005] extend tuplespace coordination model with publish-subscribe capabilities.
+On the other hand, sTuples, CSpaces, and two of the versions of the Triple Space [Martin-Recuerda and B. Sapkota, 2005; Riemer et al., 2006] extend tuplespace coordination model with publish-subscribe capabilities.
 This extension, already considered in commercial implementations of tuplespace computing like TSpaces and JavaSpaces, overcomes one of the major limitations of tuplespace computing: the flow-coupling of consumer applications.
-In addition, the combination of tuplespace computing and publish-subscribe improves the latter avoiding the event-storm problem.
+In addition, the combination of tuplespace computing and publish-subscribe improves the latter avoiding the event-storm problem31.
+Further on, the proposals described in [Martin-Recuerda and B. Sapkota, 2005; Riemer et al., 2006] foresee transaction management mechanisms at the level of the coordination level.

-Finally, the unified coordination API will be based on the Semantic Web Spaces API, Triple Space API [Martin-Recuerda and B. Sapkota, 2005] and CSpaces API, but it is still under discussion, and it will be included in the next revision of this technical report.
+Due to these similarities a unified coordination API based on the Semantic Web Spaces API, Triple Space API [Martin-Recuerda and B. Sapkota, 2005; Riemer et al., 2006] and CSpaces API seems feasible for our target framework.